HardlyDifficult/Tutorials/Outline.md

 ## Save scene

-When you created a project a default scene was created as well.
-Save it as "Level1", as that's where this tutorial begins.
+When you created the project, a default scene was created as well.
+Save it as "Level1" as that's where this tutorial begins.

 <details><summary>How</summary>